jamargoochIT/osticket-prereqs/README.md

-And that’s it, we’ve set up osTicket.
+And that’s it; we’ve set up osTicket.

 </p>